Email the following to firstname.lastname@example.org

 Girl Scouts of Middle Tennessee is an equal opportunity employer and does not discriminate on the basis of race, color, national origin, sex, religion, age or disability in our employment, training, compensation, or promotion practices.

-Girl Scouts offers employer paid time off (PTO), paid life insurance, long-term disability, and employee assistance program (EAP).
+For Full-time positions, Girl Scouts offers employer paid time off (PTO), paid life insurance, and long-term disability.
 The Council also pays for a portion of employee medical and dental insurance.
 Optional benefits include, short-term disability, vision, flexible spending accounts, additional life insurance, cancer and accident insurance.

 Day Camp Director or Day Camp Staff Member